cyipt/popupCycleways/article.md

 boundaries (left), distance to a central point (middle) and distance to city centre or key destinations (right).
 Radii of 5 km, 8 km and 10 km are shown for reference (note that some roads within 10 km of the center are outside the regional boundary).
+Units of speed are in miles per hour (mph), with 20, 30 and 40 mph representing 32, 48 and 64 kilometers per hour respectively.

 </p>